riverbed/Riverbed-Community-Toolkit/AppResponse/Azure-Cloud-Cookbooks/102-appresponse-custom/README.md

 ## Prerequisites

-- The VHD source image of AppResponse appliance must have been imported in an accessible Blob Container of Storage Account.
+- The VHD source image of AppResponse appliance must have been imported in a Blob Container of a Storage Account on which you have access permissions

 - Existing Virtual Network (VNET) and subnet to deploy the appliance